thaoIot2004/baitap/README.md

-open floder with Vscode , and go live file test.hmtl
+open floder with Vscode , and go live file test.html